mmcguill/historical-ai/README.md

 Very generic extension of their Logic Theory Machine, separating problem domain from the process of problem solving and introducing concepts like Means End Analysis, Planning, Goals, Sub-Goals and Differences.

+A more readable paper with emphasis on the comparison between how GPS works versus human subjects...

+[Newell & Simon (1963) - GPS - A Program That Simulates Human Thoughtr](./Papers/Newell%20&%20Simon%20(1963)%20-%20GPS%20-%20A%20Program%20That%20Simulates%20Human%20Thought.pdf)

 ### Green, Wolf, Chomsky, Laughery (1961) - BASEBALL - An Automatic Question-Answerer
 [Paper](./Papers/Green,%20Wolf,%20Chomsky,%20Laughery%20(1961)%20-%20BASEBALL%20-%20An%20Automatic%20Question-Answerer.pdf)